During emergencies, St Mary’s

 bring food if you require special diet foods, as food may not

-readily available at the Shelter.
+be readily available at the Shelter.

 equipment—wheelchair, glasses, dentures, eye care supplies etc.